Program Overview

 Tonight, you will embark on the first of your evening excursions in search of the Northern Lights.
 This ethereal, and sometimes elusive, natural phenomenon, also known as the aurora borealis, is a sight to behold.

-Learn more about the power source that keeps Iceland running as we stop by the Hellisheidi Geothermal Power Plant on the way back to the hotel.
+After, gaze in wonder at the marvelous Strokkur geyser — which shoots a jet of boiling water and steam into the air approximately every 10 minutes.
+Next, learn more about the power source that keeps Iceland running as we stop by the Hellisheidi Geothermal Power Plant on the way back to the hotel.
 Dinner is on your own this evening.
 Consult the hospitality desk for restaurant recommendations.

-This afternoon you will enjoy a visit to the Forest Lagoon, located just a few minutes from the hotel in the Vaðlaskógur forest.
+Continue to Akureyri and check in to the Hotel Kea, an Akureyri landmark ideally situated in a historic building.
+This afternoon you will enjoy a visit to the Forest Lagoon, located in the Vaðlaskógur forest.
 Savor a soak in one of the spa’s two geothermal pools.

 Enjoy breakfast at the hotel, followed by excursions to the Godafoss waterfall and Lake Mývatn.